Name: Golden-cheeked Warbler (Setophaga chrysoparia)

 New coffee-growing methods result in these tree canopies being destroyed, and with them, habitat for songbirds.
 Big coffee growers now grow coffee in full sun because it yields more beans.
 “Sun coffee” requires heavy doses of pesticides, however.
 Small farmers cannot afford the increased cost of chemicals, so many go out of business.

-One-third of the world’s coffee is consumed in the United States.
+Around twenty-five percent of the world’s coffee is consumed in the United States.
 If American consumers and businesses would demand shade-grown coffee, it would help preserve both habitat for songbirds and a way of life for local farmers.

 For example, Starbuck’s Coffee Company, based in Seattle, Washington, has drafted a Coffee Mission that includes promoting sound environmental practices for producing and processing coffee.
 If this mission were to include buying shade-grown coffee beans, it could help preserve songbird habitat.